mimblewimble/grin/doc/intro.md

 For example, one could create a transaction with an input of 2 and outputs of 5 and -3 and still obtain a well-balanced transaction, following the definition in the previous sections.
-This can't be easily detected because even if _x_ is negative, the corresponding point `x.H` on the ECDSA curve looks like any other.
+This can't be easily detected because even if _x_ is negative, the corresponding point `x.H` on the curve looks like any other.

 To solve this problem, MimbleWimble leverages another cryptographic concept (also coming from Confidential Transactions) called